 Supporting Teachers Who Need to Complete a Master’s Degree for Dual Credit Credentialing

 Funding is limited for this opportunity and there are eligibility criteria for teachers to participate.
 The requirements are as follows:

-- Complete 18 graduate credits through STEM Teach in one content area (biology, chemistry, computer science/IT, math, physics, or psychology) for dual credit credentialing
+- Complete 18 graduate credits through STEM Teach in one content area (biology, chemistry, computer science, IT, math, physics, psychology, or technology) for dual credit credentialing

 - Work towards a master’s degree at an Indiana higher education public or private institution for dual credit credentialing purposes

 - Profile in STEM Teach must be dual credit status

 - Earn a C+ or higher in each course to continue participating

 How to Participate

 Once a teacher determines that they may be eligible for this funding opportunity, contact STEM Teach to request an opportunity to participate.
 Once eligibility is confirmed, teachers will need to take the following steps:

 - Contact STEM Teach to confirm that the higher education institution that you are considering will participate as a provider in this funding opportunity.

 - Contact the higher education institution if you are not currently approved in a master’s program, request a transcript review to determine which STEM Teach credits transfer (if pursuing a master’s degree at a university different than that where 18 graduate credits in a content area were completed), and complete the higher education institution application if interested in moving forward with master’s program.

 - Once approved for funding, register for a course and send the name and course number to firstname.lastname@example.org for grant reporting purposes.

 - Textbooks costs (up to $180) vary by institution and are included or will be reimbursed.